awesto/django-shop/docs/upgrading.rst

 All AngularJS directives for the catalog list and catalog search view support infinite scroll, as well as manual pagination.

+After upgrading to **angular-ui-bootstrap** version 0.14, all corresponding directives have to be prefixed with ``uib-...``.

+There is no more need for a special URL pattern to handle auto-completion search.
+Instead use the wrapping view :class:`shop.search.views.CMSPageCatalogWrapper`.

 0.9.3
 =====